 - 32. Cwt.
-Per Acre: Record the hundredweight per acre from Item 14 or 25. - Refer to the Special Provisions or any applicable Marketing Orders to determine the allowable percent of damage.
+Per Acre: Record the hundredweight per acre from Item 14 or 25. - 33.
+Does Item 28 OR 31 Exceed Applicable Tolerance: Refer to the Special Provisions or any applicable (by Special Provisions) Marketing Orders to determine the allowable percent of damage.
 Check "YES" if the entry in Item 28 OR 31 exceeds the applicable tolerance.
-Check "NO" if neither entry in Item 28 or 31 exceeds the allowable tolerance. - PTC Factor: Enter zero if "YES" is checked in Item 33.
-Enter 1 if "NO" is checked in Item 33. - Appraisal Per Acre: Enter the result of multiplying Item 32 times Item 34.
-If the percent of damage shown in Item 28 or 31 exceeds the percent shown in the Special Provisions or any applicable Marketing Order, the appraised potential shown on the production worksheet will be "ZERO," for production that is not later harvested and sold.
+Check "NO" if neither entry in Item 28 or 31 exceeds the allowable tolerance. - 34.
+PTC Factor: Enter zero if "YES" is checked in Item 33.
+Enter 1 if "NO" is checked in Item 33. - 35.
+Appraisal Per Acre: Enter the result of multiplying Item 32 times Item 34.
+If the percent of damage shown in Item 28 or 31 exceeds the percent shown in the Special Provisions or any applicable Grade Standards or Marketing Order, the appraised potential shown on the production worksheet will be "ZERO," for production that is not later harvested and sold.